Calvinfr96/data-structures-and-algorithms/Data_Structures/singly_linked_lists.md

 - Set the tail property to be the second to last node.
 - Decrement the length by one.
 - Return the node that was removed.
+## Shifting
+- Shifting involves removing a node from the beginning of a linked list.
+- To remove the head, you can simply set its next property to be the head of the linked list.
+## Shifting Pseudocode
+- If the list is empty, return undefined
+- Otherwise, save the current head in a variable to be returned at the end of the method.
+Then, set the head to be the next property of the current head.
+Afterwards, decrement the length by one and return the head that was removed.